 Diseases

-Several diseases can lead to chronic neck pain in veterans, especially those with years of physically demanding service.
-These conditions may develop slowly over time but can cause lasting pain, stiffness, and nerve complications once they become advanced.
+Several spinal diseases can lead to chronic neck pain in veterans, especially those with years of physically demanding service.
+These conditions may develop slowly but can cause lasting pain, stiffness, and nerve complications as they progress.

 If either of these diseases is linked to service, directly or as a secondary condition, you may qualify for additional VA compensation for your neck pain.